 - 1. SFAs may not request a separate application for each child in the household who attends different sites within the same district. - 2.
 If a household does submit a separate application for each student in the household, the SFA should: - a.
 Staple all individual applications pertaining to the same household together. - b.
 Make sure all information on each application is the same; if so, approve or deny the application as usual. - c.
 If the information is different, contact the household to clear up any questions and document correct information.
 Once correct information is obtained, approve or deny the application as usual. - d.
-Count all individual student applications pertaining to the same household as ONE application when calculating the number that needs to be verified. - C. Application for Free and Reduced-Price School Meals-Refer to pages E-59-60 for a prototype application.

-NOTE: If an SFA changes the prototype, paper application, online application, or one created by the software company, the application must be approved by the State agency before the SFA is allowed to use it.
+Count all individual student applications pertaining to the same household as ONE application when calculating the number that needs to be verified. - C. Application for Free and Reduced-Price School Meals-Refer to page E-57 for a prototype application.
+NOTE: If an SFA changes the prototype, paper application or online application, the changed application must be approved by the State Agency before the SFA is allowed to use it.